TheOdinProject/curriculum/react/more_react_concepts/refs_and_memoization.md

 Which one should we use, then?
 Use `useMemo` for *any* value types, and use `useCallback` specifically for functions.
 At the end of the day, they both do similar things with a tiny difference, so use whatever you prefer.

+### React Compiler

+We now also have React Compiler, which is a relatively new build-time tool that can automatically optimize our React app.
+It will analyze our code and memoize appropriate components and hooks, primarily focusing on improving update performance (re-rendering existing components).
+This means that in most cases, we *don't have to* manually memoize components or hooks.

+So if React Compiler memoizes our hooks and components automatically, do we need to know about `React.memo`, or hooks like `useMemo` and `useCallback`?
+Short answer - yes.
+Understanding manual memoization helps us understand what React Compiler does under the hood, not to mention that you will almost certainly run into manual memoization techniques in existing codebases.
+Lastly, there may be cases where we need more control over what gets memoized and how compared to what React Compiler will automatically do, such as making sure a `useEffect` dependency is memoized to ensure it doesn't change unnecessarily and fire the effect.

 ### Conclusion

 Phew, this was a long lesson.
 Refs and memoization are difficult concepts to grasp, but we're sure you'll understand them with practice.
-Refs particularly are really useful for some use-cases, as for memoization, only reach out to it when you absolutely need it.
+Refs particularly are really useful for some use cases.
+As for automatic memoization, it can help optimize our app without needing to write any additional code.
+Manual memoization may also be necessary in certain cases, but you should only reach out for it when you absolutely need it.
 These topics also make for great interview questions, so make sure you know the difference between `useMemo` and `useCallback`!

 ### Assignment